San Diego Tickets

 • Most park areas and many safari tours are wheelchair accessible.

-• Wheelchairs and electric mobility scooters (ECVs) can be rented near the entrance on a first-come, first-serve basis.
+• Wheelchairs and electric mobility scooters (ECVs) can be rented near the entrance on a first-come, first-served basis.

 • Accessible trams are available on some of the safari tours.